EOT 404 Elections 2024: A conversation with Andrew Taylor

 Andrew Taylor 28:30

-So moving on.
-A couple of days later, President Joe Biden withdrew from the presidential race on july 21 2024 and Doris Harris to be the party's nominee as well.
+Yeah, so moving on.
+A couple of days later, President Joe Biden withdrew from the presidential race on July 21 2024, endorsed Harris to be the party's nominee as well.
 Was this unexpected in Europe?

 Andrew Taylor 29:54